14. Phi in the Great Pyramid

 The Remen (a Phi-Measure)

 The Remen is defined as the approximate diagonal of a square Royal Cubit.
 Mathematically a Royal Cubit is 1.7045 Geographic feet, so using the diagonal of a square Royal Cubit, is approximately (sqrt (2 x 1.70452)) ~ (2.4106) feet in length.
-However since Phi measures are by definition inexact, and a standard Remen rod would have been used, some measures of the interior of the Great Pyramid support the notion that the standard measure of the Remen was 2.3885 feet (and 2 Remen was 4.7777 feet).
+The Egyptian architects knew that the Royal Cubit was a Phi measure and thus already approximate, so defining the Remen as the approximate diagonal implies that it is not as precise a measure as the Royal Cubit.
+Some measures of the interior of the Great Pyramid reveal that the standard measure of the Remen was 2.3885 feet (and the preferred measure of 2 Remen was 4.7777 feet).

 Following are examples of the 2-Remen measure of 4.7777 feet.